-- Explain each benefit and work out what you might be entitled to - it could be a combination of benefits or even a backdated payment. - Help you make claims and fill in forms if you're not online or if you prefer to meet in person, we can arrange an appointment. - Be here to listen and offer general advice about your financial situation.
+- Explain each benefit and work out what you might be entitled to it could be a combination of benefits or even a backdated payment. - Help you make claims and fill in forms. - Be here to listen and offer general advice about your financial situation.